jjensn/MiThings/INSTALL.md

 2. Download v5 of the admin tool on this page: http://www.limitlessled.com/dev/, and set the device into "TCP" mode.
 3. Set the cloud server setting, "TCP,38899,lights.cloudsy.com"
 4. Set the IP to a static IP so that it doesn't change.
 Commit the changes by clicking the TCP button, and rebooting the wifi controller.
+5. And finally, you must have paired the lights (zones) with the wifi controller already using the native app.
+With the delay in SmartThings execution, this code is not able to pair bulbs with zones.
+Take note of zones 1-4 for each controller as you will need to label them in the final steps.

 Validating: